colonelsammy/octopress/source/_posts/2013-09-27-installing-octopress-in-windows-with-redcarpet.markdown

 description: How to install Octopress with Redcarpet and Gitgub syntax highlighting with Mingw on Windows
 ---

+This is the third of three posts describing how to install Ruby 1.9.3 native MingW environment.
+If you're wondering why I did this, I wanted to use redcarpet/github-linguist for markdown in Octopress; there's a dependency on the charlock_holmes Gem that requires native code libraries (file, ICU), some of which it needs to build.
+I couldn't figure out how to make the Ruby Installer do this and I wanted to understand the process, so I did the whole thing from scratch.
+The [first part is here]({% post_url 2013-09-24-setting-up-mingw %}) and [the second part is here]({% post_url 2013-09-26-installing-ruby-in-windows %}).

 [Setup ruby.]({% post_url 2013-09-26-installing-ruby-in-windows %} "Installing ruby in Windows")
 In the build location (/build32 if following the instructions)...